The profile standards ISO 21920

 Height parameters

-These parameters (Ra, Rq, Rsk, Rku, Rt) are unchanged.
+The definition of these parameters (Ra, Rq, Rsk, Rku, Rt) are unchanged.
 Some parameters, previously classified as height parameters (Rp, Rv) are now classified as peak-to-valley parameters (feature parameters).

 Spatial parameters